Ty246

 into service on the Coal Trunk Line between Upper Silesia and Gdynia.
 Most

-among crews for their strength, modernity and reliability.
-As electrification
+reputation for their strength, modernity and reliability.
+Furthermore,

-of this principal line progressed (to be completed in September 1969), they
+electrification of this principal line progressed (to be completed in

 directed to haul coal trains from Silesian collieries to switch yards.
 They